 This is a similar issue to the Flanior slowdown, but the details are different enough that fixing one might not fix the other.

-#29 Updated by magumagu9 about 5 years ago
+#29 Updated by magumagu9 almost 6 years ago

 Yeah, commenting out dirty = true breaks the rendering; I just mentioned it to demonstrate the point.
 Although, thinking about it a bit more, commenting out that line shouldn't have quite that large an impact.
 I wonder if we can optimize our constant buffer usage somehow.

-#31 Updated by NeoBrainX about 5 years ago
+#31 Updated by NeoBrainX almost 6 years ago

 You could queue those pointsize changes in a buffer (iff they really happen consecutively without any other state change) and store them as vertex attributes, couldn't you?
 That way, the geometry shader can take care of applying the proper size per-vertex dynamically.
 (I'm usually not too happy about things like this, but here it seems reasonably sensible)